yinfredyue/yinfredyue.github.io2/_posts/2021-03-24-how-i-created-this-site.md

     - [https://www.tomordonez.com/curly-braces-markdown-jekyll/](https://www.tomordonez.com/curly-braces-markdown-jekyll/)
     - [https://docs.j7k6.org/escape-double-curly-brackets-jekyll/](https://docs.j7k6.org/escape-double-curly-brackets-jekyll/)

 - You need different setups for building the site locally and GitHub page.
-See [this](https://yinfredyue.github.io/).
+See [this](https://yyin-dev.github.io/).

+    - To run locally, run `bundle exec jekyll serve`.
+Note that this replaces the urls in `index.html` with your localhost `http://localhost:4000` which won't work when you push to GitHub.
+There are two workarounds ([reference](https://github.com/jekyll/jekyll-seo-tag/issues/406)):

+        - Before pushing, run `bundle exec jekyll build` to build the production artifact.

+        - When building locally, use `JEKYLL_ENV=production bundle exec jekyll serve`.